Encrypted XIP and MCUboot#

 The values of parameters can be obtained from a readme file of target board.
 E.g. boards\BOARD\ota_examples\mcuboot_opensource\example_board_readme.md

-There are two methods how to run device for first time when an application utilizes encrypted XIP.
+There are several methods how to run device for first time (initial image) when an application utilizes encrypted XIP.

-5.4.1 Load encrypted image container to flash memory#
+5.4.1 Load an initial image to flash memory (production)#

 See flash_partitioning.h for your board.
 For example:

-An unsigned unencrypted application can be loaded and run from execution area using a debug session and then process the OTA update as usual with the encrypted OTA image.
+An unsigned unencrypted application can be loaded and run from execution area using a debug session and then process the OTA update as usual.

 hello sbl.